IP-CAM/Nova-Floating-Button-for-Opencart-v.3.x/README.md

 # nova_floating_button
-This is a module for Opencart.
+This is a free module for Opencart.
 It adds a simple floating point to your pages.